HL7/CDA-ccda/input/pagecontent/howtoread.md

 </figure>
 {::options parse_block_html="true" /}

-NOTE: The indication of optional or required for contained by and contains is not present in the corresponding profile.
-This can be seen in Figure 7 where the three templates have “(optional)” while the profiles in Figure 8 do not.
-This means that sometimes a template may be listed twice in the Contained By or Contains in the pdf publication, (once as required and once as optional) but will only be listed once in the corresponding profile documentation.
+NOTE: The indication of optional or required for contained by and contains is not present in the corresponding template.
+This can be seen in Figure 7 where the three templates have “(optional)” while the templates in Figure 8 do not.
+This means that sometimes a template may be listed twice in the Contained By or Contains in the pdf publication, (once as required and once as optional) but will only be listed once in the corresponding template documentation.

 #### Template Constraints
-All the template constraints can be found in two equivalent places in the profile listing.
+All the template constraints can be found in two equivalent places in the template listing.
 The Differential Table tab presents constraints as they affect the underlying structure (Document, Section, Entry, or Other).
 Cardinality constraints, fixed value constraints, template constraints, and terminology constraints will all be found in the Differential Table.
 Some of the text constraints that affect a specific element can also be found in the Differential Table.

 {::options parse_block_html="false" /}
 <figure>